Tim Lambesis

 Lambesis was arrested in 2013 after attempting to hire an undercover police officer to murder his wife.
-He pled guilty in 2014 and was sentenced to serve six years in prison.
-Lambesis was released on parole in December 2016.

-Since his release, he has reunited the band As I Lay Dying with his former members and released an album: Shaped by Fire.
+He pled guilty in 2014 and became a convicted felon.
+He was sentenced to serve six years in prison and was released on parole in December 2016.
+Since his release, he has gone through 2 different lineups of As I Lay Dying and released the albums Shaped by Fire and Through Storms Ahead in 2019 and 2024 respectively.